 Flexion teardrop fractures are most common at the C5 level.

 This particular fracture may be associated with anterior cord syndrome with loss of motor, pain, and temperature sensation, with preservation of proprioception and fine touch.

 Figure 11.2 Flexion Teardrop Fracture.

 Sagittal CT image in a different patient shows a flexion teardrop fracture at C4.
 Note widening between the C4 and C5 spinous processes and distraction of the C4–C5 disk space.

 Sagittal T2 MR image shows disruption of the C4–C5 disk space and posterior subluxation of the C4 vertebral body.
 Increased signal within the spinal cord at the level of injury indicates a cord contusion.

 Extension corner avulsion fractures result from avulsion of the anterior longitudinal ligament from the inferior margin of C2, and are a result of extreme hyperextension.
 These fractures are sometimes referred to as “extension teardrop” injuries, due to the triangular fracture fragment produced, but should be distinguished from the flexion teardrop fracture pattern.
-In extension corner avulsion fractures, the alignment of the posterior aspect of the vertebral bodies and the ...
+In extension corner avulsion fractures, the alignment of the posterior aspect of the vertebral bodies and the posterior elements remain ...